bitrise-io/devcenter/_articles/bitrise-cli/initializing-a-bitrise-project-locally.md

     weight: 4

 ---
-When you add a new app to Bitrise, our we detect the type of your project and generate a basic `bitrise.yml` file for you, with workflows that are appropriate for your project type.
+When you add a new app to Bitrise, we detect the type of your project and generate a basic `bitrise.yml` file for you, with workflows that are appropriate for your project type.

 With the Bitrise CLI, you can make this work on your own computer.
 You will need: